cabforum/servercert/docs/BR.md

 | `policyQualifiers`       | NOT RECOMMENDED | If present, MUST contain only permitted `policyQualifiers` from the table below. |

 This Profile RECOMMENDS that the first `PolicyInformation` value within the Certificate Policies extension contains the Reserved Certificate Policy Identifier (see [7.1.6.1](#7161-reserved-certificate-policy-identifiers))[^first_policy_note].
 Regardless of the order of `PolicyInformation` values, the Certificate Policies extension MUST include at least one Reserved Certificate Policy Identifier.
+If any Subscriber Certificates will chain up directly to the Certificate issued under this Certificate Profile, this Cross-Certified Subordinate CA Certificate MUST contain exactly one Reserved Certificate Policy Identifier.

 **Note**: policyQualifiers is NOT RECOMMENDED to be present in any Certificate issued under this Certificate Profile because this information increases the size of the Certificate without providing any value to a typical Relying Party, and the information may be obtained by other means when necessary.